Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

 And every year, like clockwork, there are always a handful of would-be guests who miss out because they didn’t plan ahead.

+Also, try to visit during off-peak times as much as possible.
 It’s not that unusual for the park to reach capacity during this busy festival.
-And preference is given to guests with reservations and dated tickets.

-4. Don’t wear halloween masks inside the park
+2. Don’t wear Halloween masks inside the park

 Can you wear a Halloween costume at Dollywood?
 The short answer is, yes you can, as long as you play by the rules.